satetsu888/slackbot-for-claude/README.md

 ### 4. Get the Claude API Key

-1. Go to [Claude API Dashboard](https://console.anthropic.com/) and create a new API key.
+1. Visit the [Claude API Dashboard](https://console.anthropic.com/) and create a new API key.

 ### 5. Run the App